zappalaja/SPEAR_Earth_System_Data_Assistant/README.md

 # SPEAR Earth System Data Assistant

-### Steps to running this chatbot locally:
+#### Steps to running this chatbot locally:
-### Please note you will either need an API key or Ollama with a local model downloaded in order to use the chatbot features.
+#### *Please Note: You will either need an API key or Ollama with a local model downloaded in order to use the chatbot features.

 1. Clone this repository into your terminal.